 Aspect Type : The default is to not maintain aspect.
 Setting this to another value will maintain the aspect of the graphic.

-Drag Type : If the graphic is placed on a palette then this determines how that graphic responds to dragging.
-The default is to drag to the deep layer which is the currently focused layer.
+Drag Type : If the graphic is placed on a palette then this setting determines how that graphic responds to dragging.
+The default is to drag to the deep Layer which is the currently focused layer.
 However, it can also be set to drag to the overlay layer which is the topmost layer.
 Data graphics should drag to the deep layer (the data layer of a graph) while things like a graph should never drag to another graph's data layer and should rather drag to the topmost layer.
 If the graphic to drag is also a Group then ungrouping style can also be defined as ungroup with no select, select all or select first graphic.

 Theme settings is an advanced feature and probably not applicable to your use.
 However, if you are formatting a document for a particular interface theme then the theme settings can be used to transform document components to that interface theme.